tessav/lister/README.md

 # Pre-work - *Todo Traffic*

-**Lister** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Todo Traffic** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Tessa**